okami101/vuetify-admin/examples/generators/README.md

 ### Admin UI

-Before use following commands, you must build main Vtec Admin library.
-Run `make build-admin` from root of this repo for that.

 ```bash
 cd admin
 yarn
 yarn serve
 ```

-> Then on localhost:8080, you should be able to login as admin@example.com / password
+Then on localhost:8080, you should be able to login as admin@example.com / password

 ## License